Bangladesh School Muscat

 Bangladesh School Muscat is a school for national and foreign children in Oman.
-It's the only school that teach the Bangla language in the country.
+It is the only school that teaches the Bangla language in the country.
 The institute follows the British Curriculum.

 History

-The school was established on 3 September 1996 for students of all background and nationality but mainly Bangladeshi children under the sponsorship of the Embassy of Bangladesh to the Sultanate of Oman with the approval of the Ministry of Education, Currently Kazi Emdad Hossain is the Chairman of the school.
+The school was established on 3 September 1996 for students of all backgrounds and nationalities but mainly Bangladeshi children under the sponsorship of the Embassy of Bangladesh to the Sultanate of Oman with the approval of the Ministry of Education.
+Currently, Engr.
+Md.
+Ismail Hossain is the chairman of the school.